 Description: This course will provide an understanding of the impact that microorganisms have on the environment.
 From a brief history of Microbial Evolution to the Interactions that Microbes have with members of the other Kingdoms in Biology, pertinent topics will be studied.
 The importance that microorganisms play in the Biogeochemical Cycling will be investigated.
 Present day interactions of the microbial population with the environment including biomass production, bioremediation of oil spills, waste management, and pest control will be examined.
 Students will study the role that microorganisms play in present day Biological Warfare threats to life and our environment.
 Prerequisites: Biology 209 or 108 and 210 or concurrent enrollment in BI210 or permission of instructor.

-Description: This course will provide an in-depth study in the concepts of the science of pathology for graduate nursing students.
+Description: 18/SP sec 02 ACCELERATED BS NURSING STUDENTS ONLY.
+This course will provide an in-depth study in the concepts of the science of pathology for graduate nursing students.
 It will cover the physiological causes and development of diseases, functional and secondary changes they cause, and their course, complications, and appropriate treatments.
 Specific examples of disease states throughout the life span will be evaluated.
 The course will treat all levels of pathology from molecular to cellular, tissue, organ, and organ systems, emphasizing the role of homeostasis and the ensuing disturbances, which lead to disease conditions.
-2013 Summer: course runs 5/13 - 8/3.